Ivorforce/Dash-Standalone-Boilerplate/README.md

 ## Building and shipping the app

-It is possible to build the app for the prevailing operating system using the following code:
+It is possible to build the app for the current operating system using the following code:

 ```
 # You need to install with nuitka